-Because of the depth of knowledge required to gain SPC certification, they’re perfectly positioned to help the organization move through challenges of change.
+Because of the depth of knowledge required to gain SPC certification, they’re perfectly positioned to help the organization move through the challenges of change.

 They can train and coach all levels of SAFe® participants, from team members to executive leaders.
 They can also train the Scrum Master, Product Owners, and Agile Release Train Engineers, which are critical roles in SAFe®.

 The SPC can also train teams and help them launch their Agile Release Trains (ARTs).

 And they can support teams on the path to continued improvement as they continue to learn and grow.